Colourful Dublin: street art, shopfronts and gay bars

-I loved how bright and cheery the centre of the city of Dublin is.
-From shopfronts to street art, the city has an infectious use of colour and design.
+I loved how bright and cheery the centre of this city is.
+The Dublin street art scene has imbued it with an infectious use of colour and design.
 As my friend Dave pointed out, even the electricity boxes have been painted with their own unique designs!
 Here are some of my favourite photos I took on my trip to Dublin last week.

 🌈 Artist Josh McKenna has given Dublin gay bar The George an amazing makeover recently with this pop-ish mural celebrating LGBT+ Ireland.
 It’s nearly a year since homophobic and neo-Nazi graffiti was chalked on the pub, which has been around since 1985 (eight years before homosexuality was legalised in Ireland), so this is a beautiful way of giving the bar a new facelift.